cloudfoundry/bpm-release/docs/transitioning.md

 This decision was made to encourage consistency and to keep features in one
 place: BPM puts logs in the BOSH log directory and the syslog release takes those logs and puts them somewhere else.
-This means this if we need to fix a bug in the syslog forwarding then we don't need to bump every release.
+This means that if we need to fix a bug in the syslog forwarding then we don't need to bump every release.

-If you have some jobs using bpm, but they are co-located with other jobs using `_ctl` scripts, avoid double logs by adding providing a `custom_rule` argument to filter out messages originating from logger. `_ctl` scripts write to logger with the program name `vcap.[JOB_NAME]`, so we can filter out logs where the program name starts with `vcap`.
+If you have some jobs using bpm, but they are co-located with other jobs using `_ctl` scripts, avoid double logs by adding a `custom_rule` argument to filter out messages originating from logger. `_ctl` scripts write to logger with the program name `vcap.[JOB_NAME]`, so we can filter out logs where the program name starts with `vcap`.